nekolessi/nekochatterino/README.md

 3. Run `chatterino.exe`.

 > [!NOTE]
-> NekoChatterino is currently unsigned.
+> Neko's Chatterino is currently unsigned.
 Windows Smart App Control or an
 > organization policy may block unsigned applications.
 Only download builds
 > from this repository.